nollidnosnhoj/travel2change/docs/dev/B. Miscellaneous.md

 If you want to upgrade your storage, you could invest in cloud storage.
 We have added `django-storages` to the requirements so you can get started.

 <https://github.com/jschneier/django-storages>

+## Celery

+Celery is an asynchronous task queue based on distributed message passing.
+Celery could be used to do tasks asynchrounous, so the client can do other things instead of waiting for the task to finish.

+We added added celery into the production.txt requirements.
+But celery also requires RabbitMQ, which Django Europe offers.

+If you are interested, you can read more here: https://simpleisbetterthancomplex.com/tutorial/2017/08/20/how-to-use-celery-with-django.html